maxamel/SpringZKAuth/README.md

 * Continuous authentication by publishing challenges to Kafka message broker
 * Configurable session inactivity thresholds
 * A client-side console application to interact with the system
-* No login APIs, after first password prompt all future authentications are done in the background
+* No login API, after first password prompt all future authentications are done in the background
 * High test coverage
+* Automatic scale-up and scale-down of Kafka topics according to active users

 # Prerequisites